 Joe died in 2003, but since then his legacy has only grown.
 His widow Ann has continued to be involved with CU Aerospace, and in 2017, in recognition of their tremendous support, the department was named in their honor.

 Ann Smead graduated from the University of Iowa and began her career with IBM as a systems engineer and product educator.
-She then became the first woman partner in an Oregon-based commercial real estate and development company, during which time she also taught real estate financial analysis at schools and universities throughout the U.S. and Eastern Europe.
+She was the first woman partner in an Oregon-based commercial real estate and development company, during which time she also taught real estate financial analysis at schools and universities throughout the U.S. and Eastern Europe.
 Smead subsequently joined Kaiser Aerospace & Electronics, consulting and managing that company’s diverse real estate portfolio.